Volkert van der Graaf: Murder of Fortuyn

-On 6 May 2002, Pim Fortuyn was shot outside a radio studio in Hilversum at 6:00 pm, just after he finished an interview.
+At 6:00 pm on 6 May 2002, Pim Fortuyn was shot outside a radio studio in Hilversum, just after he finished an interview.
 He was killed instantly.
 Interviewer Ruud de Wild witnessed the murder.

 Van der Graaf was arrested near the scene of the crime after a pursuit by witnesses.
-Details of the suspect were always officially reported as "Volkert van der G.", in accordance with unwritten Dutch privacy practice, but his full name was readily available on the internet.
-His home and work addresses were soon circulated on web sites used by Fortuyn's supporters.
-Angry supporters gathered in several cities, so several people related to Van der Graaf went into hiding.
+Details of the suspect were officially reported as "Volkert van der G.", in accordance with unwritten Dutch privacy practice, but his full name was readily available on the internet.
+His home and work addresses were soon circulated on websites used by Fortuyn's supporters.
+Angry supporters gathered in several cities, and several people related to Van der Graaf went into hiding.
 His girlfriend and their daughter left their house on the evening of the murder.

 The details of the murder emerged later; the accounts of the investigators and Van der Graaf were consistent.
 He had planned the attack using information obtained from the Internet; printouts of a map of the scene of the crime and schedules of Fortuyn's appearances were found in his car.
 In two boxes of cartridges found at his home, seven cartridges were missing, the exact number loaded in his gun.
 The attack has been described as the work of a single person, an amateur shooter who used a relatively simple plan and did not prepare a good escape route.

 Van der Graaf purchased his weapons illegally: a semi-automatic Star Firestar M43 pistol in a café in Ede and 9mm cartridges in The Hague.
-After the murder of Fortuyn, the gun was linked to a suspect in the robbery of a jeweller in Emmen through DNA material found on the weapon.
+After the murder of Fortuyn, the gun was linked to a suspect in the robbery of a jeweller in Emmen through DNA analysis.